7 Reasons NOT to Move to Omaha in 2023

 If you are outdoorsy, Omaha may not be the right place.

-We don’t have a ton of great hiking trails.
+We don’t have a ton of great hiking or biking trails.
 We don’t have any amazing national parks.

 Land in Nebraska (and Iowa) is used for housing and farming.
-Not a lot is set aside for recration.
+Not a lot is set aside for recreation.

 And in the winter, Omaha hibernates.
-There just aren’t a lot of great cold weather activities.
+There aren’t a lot of great cold-weather activities.
 Although our winters aren’t as cold as Minnesota, there is less to do.

 There’s no skiing.
 There is no ice fishing.